 There is something great about generally any city in the north of Italy and it comes towards the afternoon.
 Dinner time.
 So while of course you have countless restaurants of any kind anywhere, you also have the “happy hour” places where you buy a drink, and get a food buffet included!
 They call it apericena.
 Ok, do not expect having a huge choice of food, but it is great enough.
 For around 8 Euros for a cocktail as an example, then you can eat until you wish, although the general will be around 10 to 12 Euros.
 A fantastic alternative to an otherwise expensive business that can be finding a nice restaurant, and a much better way to chill out with friends or rest after a long sightseeing day.

 For more information about Turin check Wikipedia and Wikitravel sites.
 Italy’s currency is the Euro (EUR).
 Please note that any price reference is true as from when this guide was created, therefore check prices in advance as with the time they change.

-What to see and do in Turin:
+What to see and do in Turin

 - South of the city The more traditional residential part of the city.
-Considered as the neighbourhoods south of Corso Vittorio Emanuele II, the main throughfare aligning the southernmost part of the historic centre.
+Considered as the neighbourhoods south of Corso Vittorio Emanuele II, the main thoroughfare aligning the southernmost part of the historic centre.

 -The old FIAT factory Located in Lingotto area, is now a mix of concert hall, theatres and shopping mall.
 You will find from the top floor of the shopping mall that the rooftop test track is there still intact!.
 The smaller headquarters building itself is still used as such.
 The easiest way to reach is by metro, Lingotto station.